derekbekoe/vsonline/vs-online/resources/faq.md

 ### Where can security issues or concerns be reported?

-Visual Studio Online is covered by the Microsoft Azure Bounty Program.
+Visual Studio Online is eligible under the Microsoft Azure Bounty Program.
 For information, visit <https://www.microsoft.com/msrc/bounty-microsoft-azure>.

 ## Billing questions